Chan Cheung-chi arrived in Seattle on August 18, 1937 on the President Jackson. His destination was Philadelphia, PA.

 Wong Ming Bow was born in San Francisco, CA about 1875.
 He made several trips back to China.
 In 1916 he brought back his son, Wong Hong Sun.
 After serving in the U.S. Army during World War I, Wong Hong Sun went back to China to get married.
 He and his wife returned to Buffalo, NY, and lived near his father.
 Their five children were born in Buffalo.
 These family photos were taken about 1932.
 A file was created for each of them before their trip to China.

-To see the complete article on the Wong Family of Buffalo go to
+See the complete article on the Wong Family of Buffalo

 Wong Cee Wong (Henry Hope Wong), Wong Haw Bo (Paul), Wong Loy Bo (Roy), Wong Jung Bo (James), Wong Foo Bo (Raymond), Wong Yit Ho (Ruth), and their parents: Wong Fook On (William Hope Wong) and Chun Yow.